Commercial Rates FAQ's

 In general, Kerry County Council will automatically list new properties for valuation – or those where significant alterations have taken place.
 Any person who is an interest holder in a property to which the Valuation Act 2001 refers, may on payment of the prescribed fee apply for a revision of valuation to the Commissioner of Valuation.

-How can I contact the Valuation Office?
+How can I contact the Valuation Division of Tailte Éireann?

-The contact details for the Valuation Office are as follows:
+The contact details are as follows:

 Block 2, Irish Life Centre